 Being digital is more than taking individual actions when it comes to digital capabilities.
 It’s a way of doing business.
 It requires a mindset shift across every facet of an organization to move faster, to rely on data, and to put the customer at the center of every decision.

-With this context, we arrive at the digital operating model concept:
+With this context, we arrive at the question: what is a digital operating model?

 Though it represents the core of any bank’s digital operating model, procuring high-quality, real-time data often presents obstacles on numerous fronts.
 For instance, many banks often:

 To help develop a digital operating model and address these issues, we’ve identified four critical components that create significant impact and unlock maximum value:

 Business processes are ripe for investment across financial institutions, with process prioritizations driving revenue growth and increased productivity without growing headcount.
 Levers to address when considering transformative change through process enhancements include: reducing manual processes via Robotic Process Automation (RPA), increasing efficiencies via implementation of self-service capabilities, and improving resource utilization via capacity-management tools.

 Integrate data, digital tools, and technology to enable users to enter data one time and have that data readily available to support all downstream processes.
 There are numerous opportunities across the product and customer lifecycles to streamline integrations in this manner, be it a front-end self-service portal or a fully integrated CRM and LOS platform—all leading to a centralized data warehouse.

 Organizational design addresses re-alignment and optimization of responsibilities across roles while prioritizing employee performance, experience, and efficiency.
 The most efficient organizations prioritize upskilling key resources while aligning them to value-add activities.